MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-considerations.md

 - The gateway hardware; and
 - The gateway operating system.

 We recommend real world testing and/or testing with simulated telemetry to understand the field gateway hardware requirements for Azure IoT Edge.
 Conduct your initial testing using virtual machine where CPU, RAM, disk can be easily adjusted.
-Once approximate hardware requirements are known, procure your field gateway hardware and conduct your testing again using actual hardware.
+Once approximate hardware requirements are known, get your field gateway hardware and conduct your testing again using actual hardware.

 You should also test to ensure:

-- no messages are being lost between source (e.g. Historian) and destination (e.g. Time Series Insights);
+- no messages are being lost between source (for example, Historian) and destination (for example, Time Series Insights);
 - acceptable message latency between source and destination;
 - that source timestamps are preserved; and
 - data accuracy, especially when performing data transformations.